HackBeanpot/Projects/2014-projects.md

 Have you ever happened to glance through some of your Ubuntu server logs and noticed an awful lot of really weird log in attempts from IP Addresses and users you don't recognize?
-Well have no fear, because ""valas"" (the Vengeful Auth.Log Analysis Script) is here to shed some light on this scene and give you some facts and analytics about these login attempts.
+Well have no fear, because "valas" (the Vengeful Auth.Log Analysis Script) is here to shed some light on this scene and give you some facts and analytics about these login attempts.